 Experience of family and relationship violence are common causes of homelessness for young people.
 However, violence does not necessarily end when young people leave the family home or an intimate relationship.
 Young people who are homeless are also often impacted by different ongoing forms of violence and abuse from people in their lives and the community.

-In 2022-23, of the young people supported by BYS:
+In 2023-24, of the young people supported by BYS:

-- 73% had previously experienced family violence
+- 3 in 4 had previously experienced family violence

-- 34% had experienced physical assault/abuse
+- 1 in 3 had experienced physical assault/abuse

 After support from BYS

-While violence concerns are commonly under-recognised and under-reported at the start of support, this year more than half (53%) indicated that their violence situations were a bit or much better after coming to BYS.
+- While violence concerns are commonly under-recognised and under-reported at the start of support, this year more than half (58%) indicated that their violence situations were a bit or much better after coming to BYS.

 Mental Health

-- In 2022-23, 39% of young people we met identified suicide risks
+- In 2023-24, 1 in 3 young people we met identified suicide risks

 Without support, mental health issues can be a barrier to young people being able to access and maintain safe and stable housing in the future.